SGERASIMOV/account-webapp/README.txt

      - SBT http://www.scala-sbt.org/ 0.13.8 or latter
      - 'brew install npm'

-- Run 'npm install' and then 'sbt run' from root source dir.
+- To build UI run 'npm install' and then 'npm run build' from root source dir.
+- To run the project 'sbt run' from root source dir.

 - Go to http://localhost:9000/